The Scrum Master as a Coach – Kamlesh Ravlani

 A coach helps in unleashing a person’s or a team’s latent potential.
 This helps to maximize performance with the same amount of effort.

-The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum and enhance enterprise agility.
+The Scrum Master as a coach helps the Scrum Team as well as the organization, adopt Scrum and enhance team and enterprise agility.